mgallo/openai.ex/README.md

    ]
  }}
 ```
-Note: this api signature as changed in v0.3.0 to be compliant with the conventions of other APIs, the alias `OpenAI.image_edits(file_path, params, request_options)` is still available for retrocompatibility.
-If you are using it consider to switch to `OpenAI.images_edits(params, request_options)` ASAP.
+Note: this api signature as changed in v0.3.0 to be compliant with the conventions of other APIs, the alias `OpenAi.image_edits(file_path, params, request_options)` is still available for retrocompatibility.
+If you are using it consider to switch to `OpenAi.images_edits(params, request_options)` ASAP.

 See: https://platform.openai.com/docs/api-reference/images/create-edit